 3. Substantive Procedures

-This procedure is use to collect evidence that the figures made in the financial statement reliable.
+This procedure is used to collect evidence that the figures made in the financial statement are reliable.
 Auditors in UAE rely on this stage when the internal testing control goes strong.

-There are a number of procedures link to this, some of them are:
+There are a number of procedures linked to this, some of them are:

 Conducting a ratio compared with the historical, forecasted, and industry results to spot irregularities.

-Reviewing the bank reconciliation, count on-hand cash, issue bank confirmations and confirm restrictions on bank balances.
+Reviewing the bank reconciliation, counting on-hand cash, issuing bank confirmations, and confirming restrictions on bank balances.

 Examining the documents, which support the selection of sales, review subsequent transactions and confirm unusual items with suppliers.

-It is the last stage of auditing, in which the auditing firms in UAE has to compile the reports and the statistics that he collected during his survey.
-There are certain tools develop especially for the performance of a financial audit.
-The Computer Aided Audit Tool (CAAT) is used to analyze the large volumes of data and look for any anomalies.
+It is the last stage of auditing, in which the audit firms in Dubai have to compile the reports and the statistics that they collected during the survey.
+There are certain tools developed especially for the performance of a financial audit.
+The Computer-Aided Audit Tool (CAAT) is used to analyze large volumes of data and look for any anomalies.
 It has the ability to review all transactions and test all the data without making a mistake.